google/language-resources/Mymr/README.md

 * Soft key for conversion from Zawgyi.
 Converts clipboard contents from Zawgyi to Unicode and inserts the resulting Unicode text.
 * Physical keyboard shortcut (Ctrl-Shift-V) for conversion from Zawgyi.
 * Stand-alone library for Zawgyi-to-Unicode conversion.

+## Build instructions

+Building the code sample currently requires [Bazel](https://www.bazel.io/).
+Support for Gradle may be added later.
+The [Android SDK](https://developer.android.com/studio/index.html) command line tools need to be installed under `/usr/local/android-sdk` (symlink is fine), together with build-tools and android-24 platform.
+Details can be found in [.travis.yml](../.travis.yml).

+The build has been tested on Darwin and GNU/Linux (including with Travis CI).

+## License

+All files are licensed under an [Apache License, Version 2.0](../LICENSE).